BjarneSpk/ilias-downloader/README.md

 ILIAS_PASSWORD="password"
 ```

-Further down in the script, you need to set the **base directory** where all Ilias materials should be downloaded.
+Further down, you need to set the **base directory** where all Ilias materials should be downloaded.

 ```shell
 # Preset your Homefolder
 MY_STUDIES_FOLDER="/E/IliasTest"
 ```

-Next, you need to enter all **Ilias courses or Ilias folders** that you want to download.
+Next, you need to enter all **Ilias courses or Ilias folders** that you want to download in `IliasDownloadInit.sh`.
 You need to specify the Ilias course or folder number and a corresponding local directory.
 It is recommended to use absolute paths and the base directory.

 ```shell
 # Take the id of the folder/course out of the URL, e.g.